Applied Consciousness · Health & Recovery

 We believe "chronic" is a statement about medicine's current tools — not a verdict on the human body.
 That people recover far more often than the system can explain.
 And that how they recover points to something we have barely begun to study.

-We take consciousness as foundational — the primary layer from which experience, and the body, are organised.
+We take consciousness as foundational — the primary layer from which experience, and ultimately the body, are organised.
 Most medicine runs a single causal arrow: reality shapes you.
-Our work investigates the other direction — that the state you hold reorganises the reality around it, including your own healing.
+Our work investigates the possibility that the state you inhabit reorganises the reality around it, including your own healing.

 What We Are Building